-358 De-energisation services related to business as usual activities and de-energisation services that may relate to changing over meter types
+272 De-energisation services related to business as usual activities and de-energisation services that may relate to changing over meter types

-Service group Further description Current classification 2016-20 AER proposed - classification 2021-25 with actual or forecast load up to 40 GWh per annum capacity, as per clause 3.6.3(b1) of the NER calculation of site specific loss factors when required under the NER power factor correction Embedded network management assessing connection applications or a request to undertake relocation of network assets as contestable works and preparing offers processing preliminary enquiries requiring site specific or written responses undertaking planning studies and associated technical analysis (e.g. power quality investigations) to determine suitable/feasible connection options for further consideration by applicants liaising with groups representing multiple connecting parties (e.g. community group upgrades) site inspection in order to determine the nature of the connection service sought by the connection applicant and ongoing co-ordination for large projects registered participant support services associated with connection arrangements and agreements made under Chapter 5 of the NER.
-Enhanced connection services Other or enhanced connection services provided at the request of a customer or third party that include those that are: Alternative control/ negotiated/ Not classified Alternative control
+- Temporary connections (e.g. for builder's supply, fetes etc.) - overhead service line replacement customer requests the existing overhead service to be replaced (e.g. as a result of a point of attachment relocation).
+No material change to load - · protection and power quality assessment - customer requested change requiring primary and secondary plant studies for safe operation of the network (e.g. change protection settings) - upgrade from overhead to underground service - rectification of illegal connections or damage to overhead or underground service cables - assessing connection applications or a request to undertake relocation of network assets as contestable works and preparing offers - processing preliminary enquiries requiring site specific or written responses - undertaking planning studies and associated technical analysis (e.g. power quality investigations) to determine suitable/feasible connection options for further consideration by applicants - liaising with groups representing multiple connecting parties (e.g. community group upgrades) - site inspection in order to determine the nature of the connection service sought by the connection applicant and ongoing co-ordination for large projects - registered participant support services associated with connection arrangements and agreements made under Chapter 5 of the NER.

+Enhanced connection services

+Other or enhanced connection services provided at the request of a customer or third party that include those that are: